djfurman/dotfiles/readme.md

-# Disclaimer

-Final installation script issues are down to when resets happen with the shell.
-It seems like those reboots may require multiple scripts.
-Otherwise, everything works as designed!

 # Daniel's Dotfiles

-I use several computers regularly and as I update settings, if I don't remember to do each of them I tend to drive myself a little nuts using aliases that aren't consistent.
-I finally decided it was time to address it as an issue - enter the dotfiles communities!
+I use several computers regularly.
+As I update settings, if I don't remember to update each of them, I tend to drive myself a little nuts using aliases that aren't consistent.
+I finally decided it was time to address this as an issue - enter the dotfiles communities!
 I wanted to make this available to the community as well.

-## Goal
+#### Goals:
 * Provide a full environment setup to compile and sync my system stuff and settings
 * Experiment with Mackup

+**Disclaimer**: Final installation script issues are down to when resets happen with the shell.
+It seems like those reboots may require multiple scripts.
+Otherwise, everything works as designed!

 ## Clean Install